 The Certificate Program

 Qualifications: Satisfactory completion of education/training, supervised practical training, and documented work experience as well as passing the New York State Office of Alcoholism and Substance Abuse Services (NYS-OASAS) written examination for a the Credentialed Alcoholism and Substance Abuse Counselor (CASAC) designation.
 Credential applicants are required to document 350 clock hours of course work covering 4 categories of knowledge.
 Assistance in identifying resources for the supervised practical training hours is provided.

-Spring application deadline: February 15; Summer application deadline: June 3.
+Fall application deadline: September 13.
 An interview may be required.